shipperhq/shipperhq.github.io/dev-shipperhq/docs/rate/quickstart.md

 }
 ```

-:::tip We use JWT and the token has a 30 days expiration date
+:::tip ShipperHQ uses JWT token with a 30 days expiration date

 The response contains the token you use to make requests to the ShipperHQ API.
 This token expires every 30 days.
 You can request a new token up to an hour before your current token expiration date and time.
 The token is a [JWT token](https://jwt.io/) and they have an expiration timestamp encoded inside: no need to remember the expiration date.
 We recommend using your favorite [JWT](https://jwt.io/) parsing library to extract the expiration from the token, so you will know the exact second the token expires.